 Don’t be afraid of frozen veggies.

 OK, this is more of a food tip vs. grocery shopping, but seriously, frozen veggies are as nutritious as fresh, and a lot cheaper and more shelf stable.
-So if you often chuck rotted fruit or veggies, get mostly frozen instead.
+So if notice that you often chuck rotted fruit or veggies, get mostly frozen instead.

 Go at weird hours.